OnboardingETHCR/Testing-Onboarding/modulo3/modulo3-1.md

 | `updateMessage()`         | Public write function that updates the message                               |
 | `string memory / calldata`| Specifies data location (we'll cover this more deeply soon)                   |

-> 💡 Every function you call uses gas (ETH) — even if you’re just updating a string!
+> 💡 Every function you call uses gas (ETH), even if you’re just updating a string!

 ---